Bindi Irwin Shares Updated Wedding Image Featuring Late Father Steve Irwin

 This allowed the wildlife conservationist yet another way to include her dad in one of the most important moments of her life.
 Prior to receiving the stunning representation of her clan, Bindi said in an interview with People Magazine that she tried to find a way to include Steve in as many ways as she could within the ceremony.

-“We had Dad’s picture with his dog Sui blown up on an easel,” said Bindi in an interview with the publication.
+“We had Dad’s picture with his dog Sui blown up on an easel,” said Bindi.
 “So Mom and Robert were standing right next to Dad as we exchanged vows.
 We had a candle-lighting ceremony for him, and it really felt like he was there with us.
 It was a lovely moment of peace and happiness.”

 Also in a slideshow of images that accompanied the People story, the original photo that the artwork was based on was seen.
 It depicted Chandler, Bindi, Terri, and Bob standing alongside one another.
-In the pic, Bob held a large blue and yellow bird with its wings extended in his left hand.
+In the pic, Bob held a large blue-and-yellow bird with its wings extended in his left hand.
 This was cut out of the painting.

-Celebrities including All My Children star Cameron Matheson, celebrity chef Paula Deen, Dancing with the Stars pro Hayley Erbert, and actress Millie Bobby Brown shared how much they loved the Instagram upload.
+Celebrities, including All My Children star Cameron Matheson, celebrity chef Paula Deen, Dancing with the Stars pro Hayley Erbert, and actress Millie Bobby Brown, shared how much they loved the Instagram upload.

-Fans of the young woman were emotional upon seeing the artwork.
+Fans of the young woman were emotional after seeing the artwork.

 “He would be so proud,” said one follower.